 - Fans are louder or running at higher RPM than normal.
 The graphics card is working harder to shed heat — which usually means it isn’t shedding it efficiently anymore.

 - Thermal throttling during gaming or rendering.
 Framerates drop suddenly under sustained load, the GPU clock drops well below its boost speed, or the system crashes under load.
-These are classic thermal throttle signatures.

 What Happens If You Leave Degraded Paste Too Long

 - Persistent thermal throttling.
 The GPU runs slower than it should under any sustained load.
-Games that used to run at 100+ FPS now struggle at 60–70.
-The graphics card isn’t broken — it’s just too hot to run at full speed.

 - In extreme cases, instability and crashes.
 A GPU running at 105°C+ will trigger emergency shutdowns or cause system instability.
-This is recoverable — the graphics card is protecting itself — but it indicates the cooling situation is critical.

 Graphics Card vs CPU Thermal Paste — Is It the Same Job?